kubecost/docs/openshift-kubecost-install.md

 To learn more about how to install and config Grafana agent as well as additional scrape configuration, please refer to [Grafana Agent for Kubernetes](https://grafana.com/docs/grafana-cloud/kubernetes/agent-k8s/k8s_agent_metrics/) section of the Grafana Cloud documentation.
 Or you can check Kubecost Prometheus scrape config at this [Github repository](https://github.com/kubecost/cost-analyzer-helm-chart/blob/ebe7e088debecd23f90e6dd75b425828901a246c/cost-analyzer/charts/prometheus/values.yaml#L1152)

-**3. Verify if grafana-agent is scraping data successfully:**
+#### Step 3: Verify if grafana-agent is scraping data successfully.

 `kubectl -n kubecost logs grafana-agent-0`

-**4. Create dbsecret to allow Kubecots to query the metrics from Grafana Cloud Prometheus:**
+#### Step 4: Create dbsecret to allow Kubecost to query the metrics from Grafana Cloud Prometheus.

 - Create two files in your working directory, called `USERNAME` and `PASSWORD` respectively